How much does it cost to paint a kitchen?

 |Water-Based||$15 - $50|

 |Oil-Based||$20 - $60|

+You will spend $10 to $80 per gallon on kitchen paint based, depending on the type of finish.
+Flat and eggshell paints do not have a lot of sheen, but they are hard to clean.
 Kitchens are high-traffic areas, with certain finishes working best for the room.
 Notably, since the kitchen is the hub of the household, you don’t want to choose a paint finish that is jarring in appearance or difficult to clean.
 In most cases, the more matte the finish is for the paint, the more challenging it will be to scrub clean.
+Many people use semi-gloss or high-gloss paint in bathrooms and kitchens for easy cleaning and less dirt build up over time.
 The following are potential paint finishes for the kitchen and the average cost per gallon for each.

 |Finish Type||Cost per Gallon (Materials Only)|

 |Flat||$10 - $70|